Outdoor Tiles

 How it works

-The specification response tells you exactly how to configure everything — no guesswork required.
+The specification response tells you exactly how to configure everything, so there's no guesswork.
 It returns an array of sources, each containing its own tile URLs, layers, and zoom bounds.

 Response shape